 Use unexpected income

 Send any unexpected windfalls straight to your mortgage company.
 This includes holiday bonuses, tax returns and credit card rewards.
-Using this money to pay off your mortgage can reduce the term of your loan without cutting into your regular monthly budget.
+Using this money as payment for your mortgage can reduce the term of your loan without cutting into your regular monthly budget.

 Make one extra mortgage payment each year